 Key Stage 3 Drama

-In year 9, pupils have one lesson a week and will build on the skills they have developed in years 7 and 8.
-There is a greater focus on their individual performance ability as pupils will be expected to write and perform monologues as well as learn lines and perform extracts from published scripts.
-Homework tasks will be set with increased regularity do to the frequency of the lessons.
+In year 9, pupils will build on the skills they have developed in year 8.
+There is a greater focus on their individual performance ability as pupils are expected to write and perform monologues as well as learn lines and perform extracts from published scripts.